 Inside the door may be wood (real and or composite) and plastic to frame it.
 The fiberglass skin is rather thin, but fiberglass is not typically a tolerable material for those avoiding toxic chemicals due to the offgassing.

 Though you may find some brands preferable to others, or you may do well with a used one.
 I prefer metal doors to fiberglass in almost every situation in terms of toxicity and offgassing.

-Patio door, sliding glass doors and other glass door types have framing in vinyl, fiberglass or aluminum.
+Patio doors, sliding glass doors, and other glass door types have framing in vinyl, fiberglass, or aluminum.
 Similar to my assessment in my post on windows, I prefer metal.
 You still have to check for the coating or paint on the metal.

 Hard vinyl can be quite tolerable for some, and some brands of fiberglass can be as well.
 Folks who are sensitive to chemical offgassing and toxins should check out both types, in different brands, if you cannot find metal framed patio doors.